- Search The Registry

 - Teacher’s Forum

 - My Account

 On this date in 1816, representatives of five Methodist congregations assembled at the Bethel Church in Philadelphia.

 Dissatisfied with the treatment of Blacks in the Methodist Episcopal Church, they organized the African Methodist Episcopal Church (AME).
 Daniel Coker was the church’s first elected bishop but declined.
 Richard Allen then became the first AME bishop.
 The Black Methodist church in the United States was formally organized in 1816.
 It developed from a congregation formed by a group of Blacks who withdrew in 1787 from St. George's Methodist Episcopal Church in Philadelphia because of discrimination.

-The church is Methodist in doctrine and church government, and it holds a general conference every four years.
+The church is Methodist in doctrine and church government and holds a general conference every four years.
 It has about 3,500,000 members.
-Currently, the African Methodist Episcopal Church is the largest Black Methodist denomination in America, with about 2.2 million congregants.
+The African Methodist Episcopal Church is the largest Black Methodist denomination in America, with about 2.2 million congregants.

 2,000 years of extraordinary achievement